Gluten-Free Carrot Cake for Two

 • Plain Greek yogurt.
 You can use any you have, from nonfat to whole milk yogurt.

 • Cream cheese.
-Regular or light is fine, but fat-free cream cheese will not have as good of a flavor and consistency.
+Regular or light is fine, but fat-free cream cheese will not give it a good flavor and consistency.

 • Powdered sugar.
 You may want to sift it to make sure it blends smoothly with no lumps.